wp-plugins/live-dashboard/readme.txt

 1. Live Dashboard in action on a production site

 == Changelog ==

+= 0.2 =
+* Added keyboard shortcuts for screen options (s) and menu (m)
+* Fix loading of AJAX widgets (WordPress Blog, Incoming Links, etc.)
+* Widgets that are configurable, are now configurable

 = 0.1.3 =
 * Changed the way links are redirected to Live Dashboard (now uses JS)